 Compensation of the activities of the Board of Directors of the Coop Group Cooperative consists of a fixed salary dependent on the function involved (chairmanship, vice-chairmanship, regional council chairmanship, membership).
-In addition, a variable amount is paid in the form of fees for attending meetings.
-The Chairman and the Vice-Chairwoman of the Board of Directors are exceptions in that they receive fixed compensation (annual lump sum).

 Compensation of the members of the Executive Committee of the Coop Group Cooperative consists of a contractually agreed fixed gross salary and a variable performance-related sum (profit-sharing) paid in cash.
 This sum may not exceed 20% of gross salary and is determined by the degree of budget fulfilment.